Open a Data Engineering view

 Open from the Fields view

-While viewing the Fields view of a layer, you can access the Data Engineering view from the Fields tab by clicking the Data Engineering button.
+To open the Data Engineering view while viewing the Fields view of a layer, on the Fields tab, click the Data Engineering button.

 Open from the attribute table

-While viewing the attribute table of a layer, you can access the Data Engineering view by clicking the table Menu button Menu and choosing the Open Data Engineering option.
-This opens Data Engineering, adds each field to the statistics panel, and calculates the statistics of each field.
-You can also open a Data Engineering view by right-clicking a field name and choosing the Explore Statistics option for one or multiple fields.
+To open the Data Engineering view while viewing the attribute table of a layer, click the table Menu button Menu and choose the Open Data Engineering option.
+This opens the Data Engineering view, adds each field to the statistics panel, and calculates the statistics of each field.
+You can also open the Data Engineering view by right-clicking a field name and choosing the Explore Statistics option for one or multiple fields.
 This adds the selected fields to the statistics panel and calculates the statistics of the selected fields.

 Note: